hellen808/ProjectSingkat/README.md

 ```
 # Further Development

-This project still needs many improvement besides its technical or .
+This project still needs many improvement in technical and code eficiency.
 Please do pull request if necesarry.